 Myrtleford is situated on the Ovens Highway, near where the Ovens River and the Buffalo River meet.

-The earliest known European settler to the area was a Mr John Hillas, who owned the cattle run known as the Myrtle Creek Run.
-After gold was discovered in the Buckland Valley in 1852, thousands of travelling miners would cross Myrtle Creek en route to the goldfields and would use the area as a place to rest.
+The earliest known European settler to the area was Mr John Hillas, who owned the cattle run known as the Myrtle Creek Run.
+After gold was discovered in the Buckland Valley in 1852, thousands of travelling miners would cross Myrtle Creek enroute to the goldfields and would use the area as a place to rest.
 A small township developed near the fording (crossing) place and was aptly named Myrtleford.

 Mining was a significant contributor to Myrtleford’s economy.
-Two reefs were found close to Myrtleford, one of which was the Reform Reef, which was in use until 1888.
+Two reefs were found close to Myrtleford, one of which was the Reform Reef, which remained in use until 1888.

 Early agriculture was fruit and vegetables grown by Chinese miners, followed by dairying, tobacco and hops growing.

 Stage coaches ran between Beechworth, Myrtleford and Bright from the 1850s and the first store opened in 1856.
 By 1889 Myrtleford had three churches, a library and two schools.

 By 1903 the population of Myrtleford was 434.
-Residents sourced their water from tanks and wells, and did so until the creation of Myrtleford’s first water supply system in 1934.
+Residents sourced their water from tanks and wells, and did so until the creation of Myrtleford’s first water supply system in 1934 (see below).

-Following World War Two there was a huge increase in Myrtleford’s population (which reached 2,741).
+There was a huge increase in Myrtleford’s population following World War II (which reached 2,741).
 The town’s services were developed accordingly, with a war memorial hospital being built in 1959, a high school in 1960 and an additional water reservoir being built in 1971.

 Responsibility for the township of Myrtleford changed several times.
-Originally the Buckland Roads District, created in 1862, was responsible for the township of Myrtleford, until Myrtleford became part of the Shire of Bright in 1866.
+Originally the Buckland Roads District, created in 1862, was responsible for the township of Myrtleford until it became part of the Shire of Bright in 1866.
 However, the establishment of ridings into the Shire of Bright in 1869 created dissatisfaction regarding the sharing of rate revenue, and the Myrtleford and District Progress Association were proactive in campaigning for residents pushing for Myrtleford to be a separate municipality from Bright.

 It was not until 8 June 1960 that the Shire of Myrtleford was proclaimed, with the new municipal chambers and offices opening in 1967.